asmrprog/orbit/packages/orbit-tailwind-preset/README.md

 Currently, there are two presets available:

-- `orbitFoundationPreset` - Orbit's foundation styles, including typography, colors, spacing, etc.
+- `orbitPreset` - Orbit's foundation styles, including typography, colors, spacing, etc.
 - `orbitComponentsPreset` - Orbit's component tokens.
 This preset is mainly for Orbit's internal usage and migration to Tailwind.